ImageMagick/Usage-Markdown/distorts/index.md

 The same layering methods used above can also be used to generate cool 3-dimensional shadows of odd shapes.
 That add a shadow of any 'flat' shape that is standing upright.

-For example lets create a shape with a flat base, so it could possibly stand upright.
+For example, let's create a shape with a flat base, so it could possibly stand upright.

 ~~~
 convert -background None -virtual-pixel Transparent -fill DodgerBlue \